iipc/warc-specifications/specifications/warc-zstd/index.md

 much wider range of compression levels, ranging from extremely fast compression with a modest size reduction to extremely slow compression with a much better reduction.
-For files containing many small records, Zstandard dictionaries can be used reduce file size even further, while still permitting random access to individual records.
+For files containing many small records, Zstandard dictionaries can be used to reduce file size even further, while still permitting random access to individual records.

 ## Words of caution